A new insight into the consistency of smoothed particle hydrodynamics: SPH interpolation theory

 With the use of Taylor series expansions, many authors have noted that the kernel approximation (1) has a leading second-order error $O(h^{2})$ when $h$ is not in the limit.
-Recently, it has also been noted that the scaling relation

-holds for any SPH kernel function \citep{Sigalotti16}.
-The same is also true for the gradient of the kernel $\nabla W$.
-This relation has important implications for the kernel consistency (integral) relations associated with the error terms and leads to the following form of the series Taylor expansion for the kernel estimate (1)
+If in the integral approximant (1) we expand $f({\bf x}^{\prime})$ in Taylor series about ${\bf x}$ and use relation (2), the kernel approximation becomes